Moonbase59/ices0/README.md

 ## What ices0 _cannot_ do (and probably never will)

 * Accept anything other than _MP3_, _Ogg Vorbis_, _FLAC_ and _MP4/M4A AAC_ files for input.
-* Stream anything else than an MP3 stream to a server.
+* Stream anything else than MP3 streams to a server.
 Ogg, FLAC and AAC are transcoded to MP3; this is why _enabling Reencode is a good idea_.
 Ices needs `liblame` for that.
-* Play broken MP3 files correctly (there are _many_).
+* Play broken MP3 files correctly (there are more than you would believe).
 You might try [MP3 Diags](http://mp3diags.sourceforge.net/) to repair.
 * Apply ReplayGain if reencoding isn’t enabled.
 (Enabling reencoding is generally a good idea.)
 * Use `https` for streaming to an Icecast/Shoutcast server.
 Most stream providers don’t offer this anyway, and it doesn’t mean the server’s _web pages_ can’t use `https`.